Advanced Salumi Course

 Course lectures and sessions with norcini, course notes

-Extension fee includes: morning workshop, 1 night accommodation and local ground transportation
+Extension fee includes: morning workshop, 1 night accommodation with breakfast and local ground transportation

 Does not include